apostrophecms/docs/docs/cookbook/html-conversion.md

 1. Create a new boilerplate project
 2. Add the styling and scripts from the template to our project
-3. Identify sections found on each page that can be converted into fragments
+3. Identify sections found on each page that can be converted into [fragments](../guide/fragments.md)
    - Navigation
    - Header
    - Footer
-4. Modify the project core layout
+4. Modify the project core layout in `views/layout.html`
-5. Create the default page
+5. Create the apostrophe default page type
-6. Add the blog pages
+6. Add the blog pages using `apostrophecms/page`
    - create the index.html page
    - create the show.html page

 ## Template Introduction

-This template is free to [download](https://startbootstrap.com/theme/clean-blog) and contains 4 simple pages.
+This recipe is based on the Clean Blog template which is a free [download](https://startbootstrap.com/theme/clean-blog) from Start Bootstrap.
+This template contains 4 simple pages.

 The "Home" page contains a listing of all the blog articles on the site.
 ![The template home page](../.vuepress/public/images/home-page.png)

-This has an accompanying page to show each individual article.
+This has an accompanying page to show the individual articles.

 ![The template 'show.html' page](../.vuepress/public/images/show-page.png)

 This structure matches up nicely with the structure of the apostrophe `piece-page-type` with an `index.html` template to list all of the pieces and a `show.html` template to show each individual piece.

-The final two pages are an "About" page and a "Contact Me" page, which have identical structure, just content differences.
+The final two pages are an "About" page and a "Contact Me" page, which have identical structures, just content differences.

 ![The 'Contact-me" page.'](../.vuepress/public/images/contact-me.png)